Quarterly Real Estate Update

 Quarterly Median Existing Home Prices are the most reliable indicator of housing market price trends.
 Monthly numbers are too small and erratic.
 I use only existing homes in my chart, as the ebb & flow of new construction can skew the numbers.

-The Ada County median existing home price for Q2 2020 was (surprisingly during a pandemic) up 0.7% from the previous quarter to $349,900.
-The spring rush was interrupted in April/May, but resumed with gusto is June.
-Normally, sales peak in June/July, but the rush has continued into the third quarter this year and prices should climb more than normal.
+The Ada County median existing home price for Q3 2020 jumped an amazing 11.5% from the previous quarter to $389,900.
+That is a $40,000 jump in just 3 months!
+Normally, sales peak in June/July around here, but the rush has continued through the third quarter this year and I expect the fourth to be very positive as well.

-Year over year, the Ada County median existing home price is still up 7.66% from Q2 of 2019.
-I expect to see double-digits by year end.
+Year over year, the Ada County median existing home price is now up 17.66% from Q3 of 2019.
+We may see a 20% gain by year end.

 I am always happy to answer real estate questions; recommend a good lender, provide a free CMA or neighborhood history, an investment analysis, should-I-refi-or-remodel questions, first-timer education, etc.